bobeu/learna/README.md

 ## Educaster

-An open-source quiz-based platform that rewards users for learning and participating in the web3 network.
+An open-source educational learn-and-earn initiative build on the Farcaster mini Apps.

 ## Problems
 Consistent learning has become a paramount and an essential key to success in any field most especially in the technology space.
 The system and method of learning play a crucial role in the journey of many.
 Due to fast-changing technologies, it's hard to keep abreast of information, and reading long-worded, near-endless materials and their enormous existence is becoming tough for everyone looking to consistently update their knowledge base.